Turkey, NATO, and a Shifting World | National Review

 In July 2016, there was a coup attempt against Erdogan.
 Who started it?
 Who was responsible?
 That is the subject of much and interesting debate, which has been had at length elsewhere.
 In any case, Erdogan declared the coup attempt “a gift from God,” making possible “a new Turkey.”
 It did, in a way.
 Erdogan executed a sweeping, horrific crackdown, arresting hundreds of thousands of people — judges, professors, anyone who might dissent from him — and cementing a personal rule.
 His government established an “Office for Human Abductions and Executions” (which I wrote about in the January 28, 2019, issue of National Review).

+Neither man, however, has the means to accomplish his goal, as Ben-Meir says.
+For one thing, they don’t have the economic might.

 Empire or no empire, Turkey is a power.
-The country has the second-largest military in NATO.
-Just recently, Erdogan lamented Turkey’s lack of nuclear weapons.
+They have the second-largest military in NATO.
+Just recently, Erdogan lamented their lack of nuclear weapons.
 Other nations have them, he said in a speech on September 4, but Turkey is told that it may not.
 “This, I cannot accept.”

 Officially, Turkey is still a proud, or at least a standard, member of NATO.
 The website of its ministry of foreign affairs still says the right, or standard, things.
 “Ever since our NATO membership in 1952, the North Atlantic Alliance has played a central role in Turkey’s security and contributed to its integration with the Euro-Atlantic community.
 Turkey, in return, has successfully assumed its responsibilities in defending the common values of the Alliance.”
 The foreign ministry also repeats the bromide — no less true for being a bromide — that NATO is “the most successful military alliance in history.”

-Note: Editor’s Note: Below is a version of a piece published in the current issue of National Review.